Kayteeseun/Cyclistic-Casestudy/README.md

 PREPARE

 This is public data that I used to explore how different customer types are using Cyclitic bikes.
-Download  the  previous  12  months of  Cyclistic  trip  data here.
-The data has been made available by Motivate International Inc. under  this license.)
+Download  the  previous  12  months of  Cyclistic  trip  data here. https://divvy-tripdata.s3.amazonaws.com/index.html The data has been made available by Motivate International Inc. under  this [license](https://ride.divvybikes.com/data-license-agreement).)

+The tables contain the following columns:

+ride_id : unique id of each ride trip

+rideable_type : type of bicycle used: classic, docked or electric

+started_at : date and time of the start of the trip

+ended_at : date and time of the end of the trip

+start_station_name : start station name

+start_station_id : start station id

+end_station_name : end station name

+end_station_id : end station id

+start_lat : latitude of the starting point

+start_lng : longitude of the starting point

+end_lat : latitude of the ending point

+end_lng : longitude of the ending point

+member_casual : type of user, either casual or member

 Bias or credibility in this data